knowm/Yank/README.md

 String sqlKey = "BOOKS_CREATE_TABLE";
 Yank.executeSQLKey(sqlKey, null);
 ```
 Why?
 Sometimes it's nice to have all your SQL statements in one place.
 As an example see: [MYSQL_SQL.properties](https://github.com/timmolter/Yank/blob/develop/src/test/resources/MYSQL_SQL.properties).
 Also this allows you to swap databases easily without changing any code.
 Keep one for database type `X` and one for database type `Y`.
 BTW, to access the actual statements in the  properties file, you use the `Yank.*SQLKey(...)` methods in `Yank`.
 You can also add multiple properties files and they will be merged!
+If the SQL statement cannot be found, a `SQLStatementNotFoundException` runtime exception is thrown.

 ## Stay Organized!
 You Will Thank Yourself Later.
 ```java